crispkiwi/mocha-bdd-steps/README.md

 If a `step()` fails, following `step()` calls within the `describe()` will be skipped.
 Useful for BDD where tests need to be run in a specific sequence.

-Works with tests that are synchronous, asynchronous, and returned promises.
+Works with tests that are synchronous, asynchronous, returned promises, and retries.

 ## Example